mrodrig6/sbryngelson.github.io/_pages/service.md

 </style>

 ## Service
+I contributed across the STEM pathways from mentoring K12 high school students and increasing community STEM awareness to engineering dean discussions and strategies to increase Hispanic STEM access, support and development.
+Full list of synergistic service activies can found in my <a href="{{ site.url }}{{ site.baseurl }}/cv/cv_rodriguez.pdf" target="_blank">CV</a>.

 I educate and mentor ethical, world-leading engineers and scholars for the Science, Technology, Engineering, and Mathematics (STEM) workforce.
-I am resolved to make my life's work a bridge for historically underrepresented students and communities towards socio-economic uplift through STEM education.
 My approach consists of a virtuous cycle of service activities to produce world-leading scholars.
 The approach is as follows:

   * Provide high-quality research opportunities and mentorship for underrepresented students
   * Implement an inclusive growth-mindset-oriented teaching approach
   * Proactively partake in STEM access outreach activities for an inclusive department climate

 I demonstrated my service record through my leadership and innovation with the
 <a href="https://shpe.org/" target="_blank">Society of Hispanic Professional Engineers</a>